50 Best Foods for Men

 Though not everybody realizes it, diabetes is a risk factor for various heart diseases (including heart attack and stroke), and other conditions like Alzheimer’s disease, kidney damage, and nerve damage.
 If you want to avoid spending hours in a doctor’s office waiting room, make the foods below mainstays of your diet.

 According to an Archives of Internal Medicine report, choosing brown rice over white may help reduce the risk of type 2 diabetes—likely because the fiber helps ward off blood sugar spikes and surges of hunger.

 A study published in the journal Diabetes Care discovered that those who ate more green, leafy vegetables in addition to fruit were less likely to develop type 2 diabetes.
 Although the study only followed women, there’s a good chance men could benefit, too.
 Plus, nothing bad has ever come of eating more veggies!
 Why do we suggest watercress above all other greens?
 It has far more nutrients than other greens and has also been shown to fight off cancer.

-Results from an eight-week trial published in the American Journal of Clinical Nutrition suggest daily supplementation of 85 grams of raw watercress (that’s about two cups) could reduce DMA damage linked to cancer by 17 percent.
+Results from an eight-week trial published in the American Journal of Clinical Nutrition suggest daily supplementation of 85 grams of raw watercress (that’s about two cups) could reduce DNA damage linked to cancer by 17 percent.
 Exposure to heat may inactivate PEITC, so it’s best to enjoy watercress raw in salads, cold-pressed juices, and sandwiches.
-Whatever you do, though, don’t pair it with any of these 9 Foods Most Likely to Cause Cancer!

 Grass-Fed Whole Milk